 It’s easier than you might think to learn how to download YouTube videos, and we’re going to take you through it, whether you want to store a music video or a NASA archive.

 It is generally legal to share and embed YouTube videos on the internet, but downloading them for your own offline use isn’t always permitted.
 Downloading videos is a violation of the YouTube Terms of Service, unless YouTube has explicitly given permission to download the video in question.

-Note: The video the software grabs will be based on your IP address, not the URL you input, so VPN users, you may need to change your location to download the right version.
+Once it has finished checking the video, you will be given a number of options for video quality, formats, and conversions.
+You can also adjust the download location of the video, and the application will create a folder where you specify that contains all of your downloaded videos.
+Note that the video the software grabs will be based on your IP address, not the URL you input, so VPN users, you may need to change your location to download the right version.

 Once you have the hang of it, the 4K Video Downloader can be configured to download videos automatically or with a single click using the “Subscriptions” and “Smart Mode” respectively.

 The best alternative to 4K Video Downloader is one of the many web-based options you can find online.
 While it’s convenient to not have to download software, these sites are often use unconventional money-making practices like cryptomining or pop-up ads.
 That makes it recommending sites difficult, so we’d really suggest the method above instead.